hermonochy/Rescueland/The Planet File.md

 **Atmosphere:**

-**General:** This was the first non-core planet to join the empire.
-The flora, covering most of this planet, is sentient.
+**General:** Tortisland is the first non-core planet to join the Rescueland Empire.
+This lush, vibrant planet is primarily covered in dense flora, which plays a unique and vital role in the ecosystem and culture of Tortisland.
+Unlike any ordinary plant life, the flora on Tortisland exhibits sentience that allows it to communicate and interact with the environment and its inhabitants in extraordinary ways.

 ## Klesone (R)